eggjs/egg-ts-helper/README.md

 }
 ```

-It will use random interface name if `interface` is not set.
+It will use random interface if `interface` is not set.

 ```typescript
 interface T100 {